Deep-234/Learn-React-Native/README.md

 # Learn-React-Native
-This is my first basic react-native application build using expo.
+This is my first basic react-native application
+I build using expo.